Stuffed Pork Tenderloin is the perfect easy holiday meal. Though it has a few simple ingredients and is simple to make, it is a show stopper!

 (Before you feel too bad for us, know that we are cherishing these years with all our kids under one roof.
 We are in the sweet spot of parenting.)

-If you are doing an orphan’s Christmas Even or are on the hunt for a holiday meal that you don’t have to slave over, this extremely flavorful Stuffed Pork Loin is perfect for you.
+If you are doing an orphan’s Christmas Even or are on the hunt for a holiday meal that you don’t have to slave over, this extremely flavorful Stuffed Pork Tenderloin is perfect for you.

 I find pork to be on the bland side sometimes.
 It is easy to dry it out, and can just as easily lack flavor.
 Well, not this pork recipe, my friends!